googleapis/google-cloud-ruby/google-cloud-data_labeling-v1beta1/README.md

-# Ruby Client for the AI Platform Data Labeling Service V1beta1 API
+# Ruby Client for the Data Labeling V1BETA1 API

 Public API for Google Cloud AI Data Labeling Service.

-AI Platform Data Labeling Service lets you work with human labelers to generate highly accurate labels for a collection of data that you can use in machine learning models.

 https://github.com/googleapis/google-cloud-ruby

 This gem is a _versioned_ client.
-It provides basic client classes for a specific version of the AI Platform Data Labeling Service V1beta1 API.
+It provides basic client classes for a specific version of the Data Labeling V1BETA1 API.
 Most users should consider using the main client gem, [google-cloud-data_labeling](https://rubygems.org/gems/google-cloud-data_labeling).
 See the section below titled *Which client should I use?* for more information.